 Beans are usually the go-to if you want a filling yet cheap meal.
 Aside from being a good source of nutrients, they are a versatile ingredient too.
 One quick fix would be a burrito bowl.
 Just mix in rice, pepper, tomatoes, and your beans in a bowl.
 Top it with cheese for extra saltiness and heat your meal.

 If you prefer a soup meal, toss in carrots, onions, and a protein of your choice.
 Then, mix in a pinch of thyme.
 You can then add a pound of dried lentils plus 4 cups of broth.
 Bring your soup to a boil, turn down the heat and let it simmer for roughly an hour.
 Voila – lentil soup.

 Another easy prep meal is pasta.
 Its beauty is you can serve the same noodles and switch up your sauces or flavor.
-When you have your pasta noodles boiled, the only thing left to do is season them.
+You can even get creative and use different seasonings in convenient jars such as those from Spice World Inc. When you have your pasta noodles boiled, the only thing left to do is season them.

 For a quick meal, season chopped veggies with oil, salt, and pepper and sauté them until the edges brown.
 Toss in your noodles and you’re good to go.
 You can also turn this to classic tuna pasta – use tomatoes for veggies, then add 3 to 4 tablespoons of pesto, canned tuna, and garlic.
 If you got extra time and you’re feeling a little fancy, you can grill lobster tails and toss them in with your pasta.
 Garnish with parsley and mint for that fine dining feel.